Advait-30/Email_Spam_Classifier/README.md

 The files contain one message per line.
 Each line is composed by two columns: one with label (ham or spam) and other with the raw text.
 Here are some examples:

-ham What you doing?how are you? ham Ok lar...
-Joking wif u oni... ham dun say so early hor...
-U c already then say... ham MY NO. IN LUTON 0125698789 RING ME IF UR AROUND!
-H\* ham Siva is in hostel aha:-. ham Cos i was out shopping wif darren jus now n i called him 2 ask wat present he wan lor.
-Then he started guessing who i was wif n he finally guessed darren lor. spam FreeMsg: Txt: CALL to No: 86888 & claim your reward of 3 hours talk time to use from your phone now! ubscribe6GBP/ mnth inc 3hrs 16 stop?txtStop spam Sunshine Quiz!
-Win a super Sony DVD recorder if you canname the capital of Australia?
-Text MQUIZ to 82277.
-B spam URGENT!
-Your Mobile No 07808726822 was awarded a L2,000 Bonus Caller Prize on 02/09/03!
-This is our 2nd attempt to contact YOU!
-Call 0871-872-9758 BOX95QU
+ham What you doing? how are you? ham Ok lar...
+Joking with u only... spam FreeMsg: Txt: CALL to No: 86888 & claim your reward! spam URGENT!
+Your Mobile No 07808726822 was awarded a £2000 Bonus Prize!

 Note: messages are not chronologically sorted.